Three Options for Managing References in Grant Proposals and Other Documents

 WHY USE A REFERENCE MANAGER?

 If you are writing anything that requires background research, including grant proposals, a reference manager can be extremely valuable.
 Without one, you’ll have to collect your references in a Word document or something similar and, depending on the required style, manually format the citations before pasting them into your document.
-You’ll also need to find a safe place to store the reference list and copies of articles and other source material where they can easily be found, accessed, and shared.
+You’ll also need to find a safe place to store the reference list and copies of articles and other source material, so they can be easily found, accessed, and shared.
 With a reference manager, you can do all of this—find relevant articles, add and format citations, read and annotate PDFs, and collaborate with others—using a single tool.

 The ability to quickly change styles is reason enough to use a reference manager, especially if you have a long list of references that need to be formatted in an unfamiliar style.
 Another benefit of a reference manager is that it can replace other Cloud-based storage options.
 Because many reference managers can be used to find and save full-text articles, you can use them instead of Google Drive or Dropbox for storing your background research.